rahulshrivastava17/node-react-poc/README.md

         - Change "mongoURI" in default.json file.
            - To Copy mongo URI from Mongodb Cloud follow the following steps

-              - click on connect then popup will be displayed
+              - Click on connect then popup will be displayed
-              - then click on second option "Connect your application"
+              - Then click on second option "Connect your application"
               - Copy code ex: mongodb+srv://rahul123:<password>@devconnector.buerg.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
               - Replace password which you have created using "Database access" option in side menu section.